 FINE ART: The Norwegian painter Edvard Munch (1863-1944) was one of the pioneers of the expressionist movement in modern painting.
 You’ve almost certainly seen his endlessly-reproduced Scream, an unnerving expressionist exploration of existential angst, has by now been turned into mouse pads, book covers, desktop backgrounds, horror movie props and posters all over the world.
 It is probably one of the three most famous paintings around the world that are less than 150 years old.

 When Munch died in January 1944, it became known that he had unconditionally bequeathed all his remaining works to the city of Oslo.
 The city built the Munch Museum in 1963 to house his unique collection of approximately 1100 paintings, 4500 drawings and 18,000 prints.

 Anne Katrine Dolven is a contemporary video artist and painter.
 She has gained international recognition with her carefully considered videos, described as formal in style and spare in narrative expression – humour and eroticism – at times even simultaneously.

 ARCHITECTURE: Norway is famous for its unique Stave churches, which are wooden churches built as early as the 12th century.
 Also, many fine examples of the Jugend/Art Nouveau style of architecture can be found in Norway, for instance in Ålesund, where most of the city centre was rebuilt in that style after a catastrophic fire in 1904.

-There are three travelling cultural institutions in Norway: the Norwegian national touring theatre Riksteatret, the national touring concerts Rikskonsertene and the national touring exhibitors Riksgalleriet.
-These institutions are all funded by the government and perform across the country.
+There are also some travelling cultural institutions in Norway: the Norwegian national touring theatre Riksteatret, and Kulturtanken, touring concerts.
+These institutions perform across the country, also in schools.